 Congratulations to USWNT on their stellar performance at the 2019 FIFA Women’s World Cup.
 You are an inspiration to all of us, and I support you while you’re on your journey towards equal pay!

-Topics: Sustainability, Leader Perspectives, Diversity & Inclusion
+Topics: Sustainability, Leadership, Diversity & Inclusion